gbmhunter/blog/content/electronics/components/resistors/index.md

 For information on positive temperature coefficient resistors used as "fuses" in circuit protection applications, see the [PTC Type Thermistor page](/electronics/components/circuit-protection/ptc-type-thermistor).

 **The mechanical equivalent of a resistor is friction.** The larger the resistance, the larger the friction.
 This is when using the [force-voltage](http://lpsa.swarthmore.edu/Analogs/ElectricalMechanicalAnalogs.html) equivalence.

+{{% img src="ti-it-looks-like-weve-encountered-some-resistance.png" width="600px" caption="One should always appreciate a good pun.
+Texas Instruments 404 page as of October 2020." %}}

 ## Schematic Symbols